ISI-MIP/isipedia-author/README.md

 One useful pattern might be the `{%if ...%}...{%else%}...{%endif%}` clause, for instance:

    The variable is projected to `{%if temp_var.get(4) > temp_var.get(2) %}`increase`{%else%}`decrease`{%endif%}` as global mean temperature raises from 2 to 4 degrees Celsius.

+## Pre-rendering

+The markdown reports can be pre-rendered locally before there are moved onto the ISIpedia server.